 THE USGAO Report

-The United States Government Accountability Office (USGAO) conducted an analysis of Department of Defense (DOD) data collected from 2011 to 2015.
-Their analysis found that:
+In 2016, The U. S. Government Accountability Office studied Department of Defense (DOD) data collected from 2011 to 2015.
+Consequently, their analysis found:

-62 percent or 57,141 of the 91,764 service members separated for misconduct from fiscal years 2011 through 2015 had been diagnosed within the two years prior to separation with post-traumatic stress disorder (PTSD), traumatic brain injury (TBI), or certain other conditions that could be associated with misconduct.
-Specifically, 16 percent had been diagnosed with PTSD or TBI, while the other conditions, such as adjustment and alcohol-related disorders, were more common.
-Of the 57,141 servicemembers, 23 percent, or 13,283, received an “other than honorable” characterization of service, making them potentially ineligible for health benefits from the Department of Veterans Affairs. ⁹
+During the years 2011 to 2015, 91,764 service members were separated for misconduct.
+Previously, post-traumatic stress disorder (PTSD), traumatic brain injury (TBI), or certain other conditions associated with misconduct had been diagnosed in 57,141 of those service members.
+While 16% had been diagnosed with PTSD or TBI, other conditions, such as adjustment and alcohol-related disorders, were generally more common.
+Consequently, of the 57,141 separated service members, 23%, or 13,283, received an “other than honorable” characterization of service.
+Additionally, the OTH discharge made them likely ineligible for health benefits from the Department of Veterans Affairs. ⁹

 Post Traumatic Stress Disorder (PTSD)

-The USGAO report also noted the other conditions frequently cited as the diagnosed condition that led to a misconduct separation, included:
+The USGAO report also noted the other conditions commonly cited as the diagnosed condition that led to a misconduct separation.
+To clarify, these conditions include:

 - adjustment disorder,